MalihaRaida/mobile-web-development/README.md

-## SWE 4637 & SWE 4638 ##
+## SWE 4638:IUTAPP ##

-All the assigned tasks will be stored here.
-Mobile app will be build with React Native and for Web app, React js will be used.
+An application with react native using basics of FlatList, Navigation, Image, View.